Emblem21-OpenSource/flownote/README.md

-// Create Nodes that execute a series of Actions node getClick = extractClickData, extractPlayerId node extractXY = getXYCoordsFromClickData node movePlayer = getPlayerById, detectPlyerMovementEvents, movePlayer, dispatchPlayerMovementEvents node displayBoundaryError = getPlayerById, sendBoundaryError node notifyRoom = getBroadcastMessage, getRoomByPlayerId, broadcastToRoom
+// Create Nodes that execute a series of Actions node getClick = extractClickData, extractPlayerId node extractXY = getXYCoordsFromClickData node movePlayer = getPlayerById, detectPlayerMovementEvents, movePlayer, dispatchPlayerMovementEvents node displayBoundaryError = getPlayerById, sendBoundaryError node notifyRoom = getBroadcastMessage, getRoomByPlayerId, broadcastToRoom

 // Create a Flow that can be accessed via GET /click
-// The getClick Node has been silenced (@) and will not emit events.
+// The getClick Node has been silenced ($) and will not emit events.
 // getClick connects via a StandardChannel (->) to an extractXY Node.
-// The extractXY Node is given an instance name of "clickBranch" flow click(GET /click) = getClick@ -> extractXY#clickBranch
+// The extractXY Node is given an instance name of "clickBranch" flow click(GET /click) = getClick$ -> extractXY#clickBranch

-// Using the "clickBranch" instance name, we attach an xyChannel (-xyChannel>) to the extractXY Node within the click Flow.
+// Using the "clickBranch" instance name, we attach a Coordinates Channel (-Coordinates>) to the extractXY Node within the click Flow.
-// Then we connect the xyChannel to a movePlayer Node and allow the Channel to retry exceptions from movePlayer three times.
+// Then we connect the Coordinates Channel to a movePlayer Node and allow the Channel to retry exceptions from movePlayer three times.
 // The movePlayer Node is given an instance name of "move".
-// The movePlayer also will have a Milestone after it to commit all accumulated Actions. clickBranch -xyChannel{ retry: 3 }> movePlayer#move*
+// The movePlayer also will have a Milestone after it to commit all accumulated Actions. clickBranch -Coordinates{ retry: 3 }> movePlayer#move*

 // Using the "clickBranch" instance name, we attach an ErrorChannel (-ErrorChannel!) to the extractXY Node within the click Flow that accepts BoundaryErrors.
-// Attach a displayError to the ErrorChannel. clickBranch -BoundaryError! displayError
+// Attach a displayError to the ErrorChannel. clickBranch -BoundaryError! displayBoundaryError

 // Using the "clickBranch" instance name, we attach a notifyRoom node to the extractXY in the click Flow via a StandardChannel. (->)
 // Ensure that notifyRoom waits (...) for the movePlayer Node within the click Flow to complete before performing its actions.